 By Christina Tripodi Mitchell, PsyD, NCSP, Director of Psychological Testing and Evaluation

-“When should I begin therapy for my child?”
-This is a question that therapists get asked a lot – and the truth is, if you are asking, it is likely that it is already time to seek out support.
-If a child is having emotional or behavioral problems that are impacting their lives, the earlier you seek treatment, the easier it is generally to treat them.
-Oftentimes, parents can have natural reservations about entering their child into treatment.
+These are questions that therapists get asked a lot.
+And the truth is, if you are asking, it is likely already time to seek out support.
+If a child is experiencing emotional or behavioral problems that are impacting their lives, the earlier you seek treatment, the easier it is generally to treat them.
+Oftentimes, parents have natural reservations about entering their child into treatment.
 They may have heard mixed messages from other medical professionals, friends, or family that cause them to hesitate.
-A potential consequence of this, however, is that by the time therapy is sought-out, the issues may have manifested into more complex concerns, making them harder to treat and the duration of therapy likely longer.
+A potential consequence of this, however, is that by the time therapy is sought out, the issues may have manifested into more complex concerns.
+The longer these issues present themselves, the harder it is to treat and the duration of therapy will likely be longer.

-If avoidable, it is not advisable in any circumstance to wait for a crisis to begin treatment, and there are several situations where you should absolutely seek attention immediately.
-These including, for example, in the case of an eating disorder, suicidal ideation, thoughts or actions of self-harm, significant depression, or externalizing behavioral concerns.
-In these cases, time is of the essence and treatment success can be enhanced by beginning earlier.
+If avoidable, it is not advisable in any circumstance to wait for a crisis to begin treatment.
+There are several situations where you should absolutely seek attention immediately, including, for example, in the case of an eating disorder, suicidal ideation, thoughts or actions of self-harm, significant depression, or externalizing behavioral concerns.
+In these cases, time is of the essence, and treatment success can be enhanced by beginning earlier.

 Yet even mild to moderate therapeutic concerns are generally best addressed by beginning therapy earlier.
-For example, these common referral concerns listed below outline why “watching and waiting” may not always be the best approach:
+These common referral concerns listed below outline why “watching and waiting” may not always be the best approach:

 - Anxiety: By identifying the underlying type and causes of anxiety, a mental health professional will be able to make suggestions for intervention at the get-go, including a plan to combat the anxiety.